-The Thorong La pass has been deservedly so the highlight of hikers attempting the Annapurna Circuit.
-And the legendary status of the pass has remained untarnished even as paved roadways supplanted decades-old trails on both ends of the circuit and once-cherished pathways tumbled into permanent neglect.
+The legendary status of the pass has remained untarnished in the 21st century even as paved roadways supplanted decades-old trails on both ends of the circuit and once-cherished pathways tumbled into permanent neglect.

 Through the years, crossing the iconic pass has almost become a rite of passage for global hikers, surpassing even the inexplicable need to arrive at the Everest Base Camp - a large cluster of Mountain Hardware tents pitched by hardworking Sherpas and the graveyard for spent oxygen cannisters.